DUVEL INSPIRING MOMENTS TOUR

 Day One: Antwerp • The tour begins as we meet in the lobby of our hotel at 11 a.m.
 We’ll have a short walking tour of Antwerp to get your bearings and then set you free for lunch on your own.
 Afterward, we’ll catch a tram to Brewery de Koninck for a visit to the De Koninck Experience, where you’ll learn about this historic brewery and Antwerp in general.
 This will be followed by a tasting and visit to the well-provisioned De Koninck gift shop.
 We’ll have our welcome dinner at Afspanning de Hand, one of the taprooms for the brewery.
 Evening is free to explore the many beer cafes of Antwerp.
 (Dinner #1)

 Day Two: Bruges • This morning we say farewell to Antwerp and make our way to romantic Bruges, where we’ll spend two nights.
 Our first stop today is Brewery Duvel for a tour and tasting.
 This is where it all started in 1871.
+We’ll also have special access to the new Duvel Pilot Brewery and Lab, which is not part of the regular tour.
 The Duvel Depot serves as the magnificent taproom of the brewery.
 Here you’ll be able to indulge in a wide variety of their fine beers and come to an even greater appreciation for them.
 A visit to the impressive Duvel shop for Duvel swag: Clothing, beer signs, bottle openers... and of course, beer.
 (Breakfast Lunch #1)

 From there continue on to West Flanders and Brewery Liefmans for a tour and tasting.
 This brewery has fabled history of which you’ll come to know and appreciate.
 Think Liefmans Goudenband, Oud Bruin and Kriek Brut.